- Home

 Voluntary Group Life Insurance

 In addition to our life insurance policy, this is a self-paid option.
-New employees have 30 days to sign up without having to provide evidence of insurability.
-The current employee can add life insurance during open enrollment.
+New employees have 31 days to sign up without having to provide evidence of insurability.
+A current employee can apply online to add or increase their benefit at any time throughout the year (not only subject to open enrollment).
+However, the guaranteed issue period is only available within 31 days of initial eligibility as a new employee.

 Voluntary Life Summary and Rates (PDF)

-- Spouse/domestic partner additional life maximum cap has increased from 50% to 100% of the employee election (an amount equal to the amount purchased for employee coverage).
+- Spouse/domestic partner additional life maximum cap is 100% of the employee election (an amount equal to the amount purchased for employee coverage).

 Additional Life Employee Rate Table (PDF)